 We may recommend one or more of the following treatments:

 - Anti-seizure medications: Most kids respond well to this kind of therapy.
 Finding just the right medication and dosage may involve some adjustments and fine-tuning.

-- Vagus nerve stimulation (VNS): A small long-lasting battery device similar to a pacemaker is implanted in your child’s chest.
-A tiny wire connects to the vagus nerve, which leads to the brain.
+- Vagus nerve stimulation (VNS): Surgeons implant a small, long-lasting battery device in the chest, just under the skin.
+A tiny wire runs from the device to the left vagus nerve, which connects to the brain stem.
 The device delivers short bursts of electricity at regular intervals, which may help reduce the frequency and severity of your child’s seizures.
-Implanting the VNS device requires an overnight stay at our neighboring partner, Wolfson Children’s Hospital, and can easily be arranged by our Nemours Children’s Specialty Care, Jacksonville neurology team.
+Implanting the VNS device and wire requires general anesthesia and an overnight stay at the hospital.